simran1407/Fintech-Project-2/README.md

 - Display actual AAPL stock price and compare to see which model predicted the most accurate price.
 <img width="235" alt="Screen Shot 2021-06-16 at 23 16 55" src="https://user-images.githubusercontent.com/78338890/122325682-07ebbb00-cef9-11eb-9f39-706a13c8632b.png">

+## *RESULTS FROM THE PREDICTIONS*

+After running the above models, the predictions from ARIMA were pretty close to the actual readings so we picked ARIMA as the most accurate out of the three.

 ### *Model 4: Predict Stock Prices Change using Random Forest*